kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 	// +optional
 	// +oneOf=deviceType
 	Basic *BasicDevice

 	// FabricDevice represents whether this device is a fabric device or not.
 	// If true, it indicates that the device is connected via a fabric network.
 	// This flag helps in distinguishing fabric devices from other types of devices.
 	//
 	// +optional
-    FabricDevice string
+	FabricDevice bool
 }
 ```